Housing Code and Policies

 Delta State University is a tobacco free campus, this includes all residence halls and family housing units.

-Full-time students who are under 21 years of age and have completed fewer than 30 college semester hours are required to live on campus for one academic year (2 semesters), or for one semester and two summer terms.
+Full-time students who are under 21 years of age and have completed fewer than 60 college semester hours are required to live on campus for two academic years (4 semesters).

 Exceptions are made for married students, single parents, recent war veterans, and for those students who live with parents or legal guardians and commute from a distance of no more than 30 miles.